Invasion of privacy: Outrageous UK Snoopers Charter is now law

 Snoopers Charter just requires Royal Assent to become law

-New UK surveillance and hacking powers, dubbed the Snoopers Charter, gives 48 government departments access to everyone’s private web-browsing histories.
+New UK surveillance and hacking powers, dubbed the Snoopers Charter (official name: the Investigatory Powers Act), gives 48 government departments access to everyone’s private web-browsing histories.
 This is the most intrusive invasion of privacy in the western world.

 The UK is apparently facing highest-level terrorists threats but has left its borders and airports largely without protection.
 What the media calls a Snoopers Charter was passed by the House of Lords and became law in November 2016.

 This development is of the utmost importance because the freedom of the web itself is now under threat by the mindlessly nihilistic, paranoid, despotic miscreants brought to the helms of the West by crippling political correctness.